Deitsch/angler/README.md

         * If some v1 and v2 mixed -> error?
         * just generate newest each?
     * config new `version` option e.g. `v1`
-* QoL change: when angler is run and does not detect a config file, ask if one should be created
+* when angler is run and does not detect a config file, ask if one should be created
     * create example with default values
     * create step by step with asking the user for the values
 * except definitions for auto mode
+* add more install options (also support windows and linux)
+    * chocolaty
+    * scoop
+    * apt-get
+    * macports
+* create a docker image to angler + pipeline for auto push on dockerhub

 ## License